Cimy-wang/ASPCapsule/README.md

                                         mode='auto',
                                         restore_best_weights=True)

-otherwise, it will be judged based on the training accuracy or training loss, and be set as:
+Otherwise, it will be judged based on the training accuracy or training loss, and be set as:

     callback = callbacks.EarlyStopping(monitor='acc',
                                        min_delta=0,